Theoklitos/smappee-service/README.md

 * Monitor the database table (by default "t1") where all incoming MQTT messages should end up.

 ### Improvements
-* More functionality from Smappee API can be implemented in the SmappeeService.java and SmappeeController.java classes.
+* More functionality from Smappee API can be implemented in the SmappeeClient.java and [SmappeeController.java]((https://github.com/Theoklitos/smappee-service/blob/master/src/main/java/de/diedev/smappee/controller/SmappeeController.java)) classes.
 Existing methods can be used as examples.
 * The MQTT messaging stuff is inside the MqttSubscriptionService.java where new messages are consumed asynchronously via the messageArrived() method.
 There also exists a method to send messages to the same topic, to be used as an example.

 ### Issues